SuperTux/supertux/INSTALL.md

 6. Build the project.

-7. Depending on the configuration you chose to build SuperTux, there is a `Debug`, `Release` or similar folder in the source directory (not in the `build` directory).
-You have to add the `data` folder into that directory, otherwise SuperTux won't be able to detect it.
-This can be done by either copying the folder or creating a link.
-For creating the link, you have to open a console **with administrator rights** in the `Debug` or `Release` folder and run `mklink /D data ..\data`.

-8. Now you can run SuperTux by directly starting the executable or from within Visual Studio (make sure to set `supertux2` as StartUp project).
+7. Now you can run SuperTux by directly starting the executable or from within Visual Studio (make sure to set `supertux2` as StartUp project).